HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Invoke-WDACSimulation.md

 ## Some Use Cases

-* Have a WDAC policy and you want to test whether all of the files of a program will be allowed by the policy without running the program first?
-Use this WDAC simulation to find out.
+* Have an App Control policy and you want to test whether all of the files of a program will be allowed by the policy without running the program first?
+Use this App Control simulation to find out.

-* Employ this simulation method to discover files that are not explicitly specified in the WDAC policy but are still authorized to run by it.
+* Employ this simulation method to discover files that are not explicitly specified in the App Control policy but are still authorized to run by it.

-* Identify files that have hash mismatch and will not be permitted by WDAC engine using signature.
+* Identify files that have hash mismatch and will not be permitted by App Control engine using signature.
 These files are typically found in [*questionable* software](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-Notes#allowing-questionable-software-in-a-wdac-policy) because they are tampered with.

 * And many more.